AMGN Announcement: Kessler Topaz Meltzer & Check, LLP Announces Investor Securities Fraud Class Action Lawsuit Filed Against Amgen Inc.

-/EIN News/ -- RADNOR, Pa., April 23, 2023 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Southern District of New York against Amgen Inc. (“Amgen”) (NASDAQ: AMGN).
-The action charges Amgen with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company’s business, operations, and prospects.
-As a result of Amgen’s materially misleading statements and omissions to the public, Amgen’s investors have suffered significant losses.
+RADNOR, Pa., April 23, 2023 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Southern District of New York against Amgen Inc. ("Amgen") AMGN.
+The action charges Amgen with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company's business, operations, and prospects.
+As a result of Amgen's materially misleading statements and omissions to the public, Amgen's investors have suffered significant losses.

 CLICK HERE TO SUBMIT YOUR AMGEN LOSSES.
 YOU CAN ALSO CLICK ON THE FOLLOWING LINK OR COPY AND PASTE IN YOUR BROWSER: https://www.ktmc.com/new-cases/amgen-inc?utm_source=PR&utm_medium=link&utm_campaign=amgn&mktm=r